Loading…

 Cluster 3: GeoAI Methods & Modeling

-Jikun Liu, Texas A&M Univ.: A Wide-and-Deep-Based Time Sequence Model for Predicting Power Outages Caused by Extreme Winter Storms
+Jikun Liu, Texas A&M Univ.: A Wide-and-Deep-Based Time Sequence Model for Predicting Power Outages Caused by Extreme Winter Storms (canceled)

 Victor Irekponor, Univ. of Maryland: Text-to-Visualization for Spatially Varying Coefficient Models: Encoding SVC Visualization Principles in Language-Driven Workflows